expressjs/expressjs.com/en/advanced/best-practice-security.md

 }))
 ```

+## Prevent brute-force attacks against authorisation

+Make sure login endpoints are protected to make private data more secure.

+One simple and in the same time quite powerful way is to block authorisation attempts by 2 metrics:
+1. The first is number of consecutive failed attempts by Username and IP pair.
+1. The second is number of failed attempts from IP per long period of time.
+For example, block IP on 100 failed attempts per day.

+[rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible) package provides tools to make that easy and fast.
+You can find [an example of brute-force protection in docs](https://github.com/animir/node-rate-limiter-flexible/wiki/Overall-example#login-endpoint-protection)

 ## Ensure your dependencies are secure

 Using npm to manage your application's dependencies is powerful and convenient.
 But the packages that you use may contain critical security vulnerabilities that could also affect your application.
 The security of your app is only as strong as the "weakest link" in your dependencies.